 - Celebrate mistakes.
 Celebrating your humanity (and that of your teen), opens the door for the greatest learning.
 Perfect people don’t make mistakes and never grow or learn.

 These are daily practices you’ll get better at over time without ever needing to be perfect.
 You’re not alone in this.
-Click here to get my best tools and tips on a weekly basis so you don’t miss an opportunity to improve your relationship with your teen.
+Click below to join my FREE masterclass and learn my 3 pillars for creating an honest, connected relationship that lasts a lifetime, WITHOUT having to be a perfect parent.